The 4 Most Likely Ways You Can Die If the SHTF

 Illness Due to Poor Water Conditions

 Typically, any diseases that are brought on by lack of sanitation and hygiene are controllable and preventable.
-In a disaster where water sources are compromised, people within a 50 mile radius could be adversely impacted by illness and disease if just one person incorrectly handles water or incorrectly disposes of waste.
-Contaminated water, poor sanitation and/or lack of hygeine leads to diseases such as Hepatitis A, viral gastroenteritis, cholera, Shigellosis, typhoid, Diphtheria and polio.
+In a disaster where water sources are compromised, people within a 50-mile radius could be adversely impacted by illness and disease if just one person incorrectly handles water or incorrectly disposes of waste.
+Contaminated water, poor sanitation and/or lack of hygiene leads to diseases such as Hepatitis A, viral gastroenteritis, cholera, Shigellosis, Typhoid, Diphtheria, and polio.
 If these diseases affect enough people, an epidemic will ensue.

-Recommended preparedness items: water filtration systems, water purification tablets, chlorine granules, bleach, electrolyte or rehydration powders, anti-diarrea medicines.
+Recommended preparedness items: water filtration systems, water purification tablets, chlorine granules, bleach, electrolyte or rehydration powders, anti-diarrhea medicines.

 Recommended preparedness items: dietary supplements, vitamin powders, seeds for sprouting or seeds for fresh vegetables and fruits, survival bars, knowledge of alternative means to attain vitamins

 Upper respiratory infections (URI) will also be a leading cause of death in a long term disaster.
 Upper respiratory infections include: colds, flu, sore throat, coughs, and bronchitis can usually be cured with additional liquids, rest and nourishment.
 Allowing the illness to exacerbate will lead to secondary infections such as bacterial pneumonia.
 The germs from pneumonia are easily spread from an infected person to others by coughing or sneezing or through close contact.
 A major concern about respiratory infections is that there are many drug resistant strands of viruses, bacterias, and diseases (including tuberculosis), that regular medicine will not cure.
 In a long term disaster situation, many could perish.